What is WACC?

 Companies raise equity capital and pay a cost in the form of dilution.
 Equity investors contribute equity capital with the expectation of getting a return at some point down the road.

 The riskier future cash flows are expected to be, the higher the returns that will be expected.
 However, quantifying the cost of equity is far trickier than quantifying the cost of debt.

 That’s because unlike debt, which has a clearly defined cash flow pattern, companies seeking equity do not usually offer a timetable or a specific amount of cash flows the investors can expect to receive.

-This creates a major challenge for quantifying cost of equity.
-At the same time, the importance of accurately quantifying cost of equity has led to significant academic research.
-There are now multiple competing models for calculating cost of equity.
+This creates a major challenge for quantifying the cost of equity.
+At the same time, the importance of accurately quantifying the cost of equity has led to significant academic research.
+There are now multiple competing models for calculating the cost of equity.

 Capital Asset Pricing Model (CAPM)

-The capital asset pricing model (CAPM) is a framework for quantifying cost of equity.
+The capital asset pricing model (CAPM) is a framework for quantifying the cost of equity.